 Final Biomass Determination, May 2017

-The Director, Environment Protection Authority, has advised Huon Aquaculture, Tassal and Petuna that the biomass for Macquarie Harbour will be set at 12,036 tonnes, or 13 tonnes per hectare for the period from 31 May 2017 until 31 May 2018.
+The Director, Environment Protection Authority, has advised Huon Aquaculture, Tassal and Petuna that the biomass for Macquarie Harbour will be set at 12,000 tonnes, or 13 tonnes per hectare for the period from 31 May 2017 until 31 May 2018.
 Tassal has requested approval to grow their 2016 year class fish through to market size, resulting in around 4,000 tonnes of additional salmon being in the Harbour in January 2018.
-Authority has been given subject to Tassal installing an approved waste collection system to capture 1.5 tonnes of fish waste for each tonne of salmon exceeding the 13 tonnes per hectare limit.
+Authority has been given subject to Tassal installing an approved waste collection system to capture waste from 1.5 tonnes of fish for each tonne of salmon exceeding the 13 tonnes per hectare limit.
 This will mean that in January 2018 Tassal will be capturing fish waste from 6,000 tonnes of salmon, preventing it settling on the harbour floor.

 Below are copies of the advice to the companies, the submissions provided against the draft determinations issued on 5 May 2017 and the Tassal draft environmental management plan for the waste collection system.